polizoto/auto_captions_dl/README.md

 3) CD to directory with scripts.
 (YouTube.sh and Punctuate.sh scripts must be in the same directory.)

+4) Make the scripts executable (one-time-only step)

+`chmod +x ./YouTube.sh`
+`chmod +x ./punctuate.sh`

-4) Enter path to YouTube.sh script and add the URL to the YouTube video.
+5) Enter path to YouTube.sh script and add the URL to the YouTube video.

 `YouTube.sh YouTube_URL`

-5) You will receive a MP4 of the YouTube video and a TXT file of the Auto CCs from the YouTube video.
+6) You will receive a MP4 of the YouTube video and a TXT file of the Auto CCs from the YouTube video.

 ## Notes